 Many people use the term information technology (IT) broadly, but there is a marked difference between IT and computer science degree programs.
 Both businesses and the general public have benefited greatly from advancements in technology.
-For example, electronic commerce has expanded the market of many businesses, and nanocomputing technology has made it possible for society to conveniently take full size computing and communication devices with them everywhere.
+For example, electronic commerce has expanded the market of many businesses, and nano computing technology has made it possible for society to take full-size computing and communication devices with them everywhere.

 So, are information technologists or computer scientists the people to thank for these advancements?
 The answer is that they both contribute to the technological progress experienced by nearly everyone.
-Here is an overview of the job functions of both professions, the types of courses taken during computer science and IT degree programs and the employment outlook for each career path.
+Here is an overview of both professions’ job functions, the types of courses taken during computer science and IT degree programs, and the employment outlook for each career path.

 Functions of Information Technologists and Computer Scientists

 Information technologists assess business needs and apply technology solutions to meet those requirements.
-These technology solutions can include computer hardware upgrades, enterprise resource planning software or a more secure wide area network.
-They can also work with more senior level technical architects and business leaders to identify cost saving technology initiatives that streamline company processes and physical assets like the use of virtualization and cloud computing.
-Computer scientists design, develop, test and produce computers and their subsystems.
+These technology solutions can include computer hardware upgrades, enterprise resource planning software, or a more secure wide area network.
+They can also work with more senior-level technical architects and business leaders to identify cost-saving technology initiatives that streamline company processes and physical assets like virtualization and cloud computing.
+Computer scientists design, develop, test, and produce computers and their subsystems.
 They understand the details about how computer hardware and software work together to process data.
-For instance, computer scientists often make modifications to existing software when proprietary computer upgrades are identified as solutions to meet specific business needs.
+For instance, computer scientists often modify existing software when proprietary computer upgrades are identified as solutions to meet specific business needs.